 Click on Installation tab and follow the instruction there.
-The instructions are for Linux host.
-You can use your “croutoned” Chromebook and run Linux command from chroot terminal.
-See my how to install Ubuntu on Chromebook for details.
-If you can’t run mkfs.vfat and mkfs.ext4 command, install dosfstools: .
+If you can’t run mkfs.vfat and mkfs.ext4 command, install dosfstools.

 sudo apt-get install dosfstools

 Remove the micro SD card from your host and insert it into the Raspberry Pi 2 box.
 Insert ethernet cable, and USB power to power it on.
 Run this command at your Ubuntu terminal to ssh in your Raspberry Pi box.
 If you don’t have an Unbutu terminal you can use a Mac or Windows to ssh into the Raspberry Pi machine.
 Or if you only have a Chromebook you can either install Ubuntu with crouton script or install the Secure Shell application.
 Easiest is to install the Secure Shell application.

 Replace the IP with whatever the IP assigned by your router.
 Enter “alarm” for password.